Public Works: Enhanced Flood Control Program (4660B)

 - Continue to partner with cities and other entities to develop projects and collaborate on funding strategies

-- Develop a stream gauge installation and monitoring plan to prepare for future storm seasons
+- Utilize the Flood Emergency Preparedness grant funds to implement the stream flow gauge and early warning notification system to prepare for future storm seasons